rahulinux/sde-basics/README.md

 - Build & Host Docker registry server
 - Goal: You will able to Build & Ship your own App

+### CI/CD

+- Why & What ?
+- GitOps
+- Concepts
+- Self hosted CICD
+- Cloud CICD
+- How to manage multiple environments (Prod, Staging, Dev)
+- How to Integrate with Source Control (Github)
+- How to integrate with Cloud (AWS)
+- It will cover use cases:
+  - App with Lambda
+  - re-usable plugins using containers
+  - Manage Infrastructures

 ## Kubernetes (Application Developer)